hmgene/fossil-c/doc/presentation-10232023.md

-derived from samtools depth -a divided by the total length of the autosomes; (4) average read length, using samtools view -F 4 and bash commands; and (5) deamination frequency at the terminal nucleotide positions, based on the proportion of C>T at the first position in the forward direction as estimated by mapDamage.
-As all ancient samples were UDG treated, overall cytosine deamination frequencies calculated by mapDamage were low (Table S3).
-We therefore additionally examined cytosine deamination profiles at CpG sites, which are unaffected by UDG treatment51, using the platypus option in PMDtools (github.com/pontussk/PMDtools)52.
+derived from samtools depth -a divided by the total length of the autosomes; (4) average read length, using samtools view -F 4 and bash commands; and (5) deamination frequency at the terminal nucleotide positions, based on the proportion of C>T at the first position in the forward direction as estimated by mapDamage. <ins>As all ancient samples were UDG treated, overall cytosine deamination frequencies calculated by mapDamage were low (Table S3)</ins>.
+We therefore additionally examined <ins>cytosine deamination profiles at CpG sites</ins>, which are unaffected by UDG treatment51, using the platypus option in PMDtools (github.com/pontussk/PMDtools)52.
 The three samples processed with afu UDG enzyme during single-strand DNA library preparation (Scotland, Kanchalan, and the straight-tusked elephant) had elevated C>T misincorporations at the terminal positions, as compared to the other ancient samples.
-For these three samples, we therefore trimmed the first and last two bases from the merged reads, and then remapped and filtered the trimmed reads as outlined above.
-We show that the average read lengths for the most ancient samples (Krestovka, Adycha, Chukochya) are 42-49 bp, after excluding reads <35 bp (Extended Data Fig. 3; Table S3).
+For these three samples, we therefore
+<ins>trimmed the first and last two bases from the merged reads</ins>, and then remapped and filtered the
+trimmed reads as outlined above.
+We show that the average read lengths for the most ancient samples (Krestovka, Adycha, Chukochya) are <ins>42-49 bp, after excluding reads <35 bp </ins> (Extended Data Fig. 3; Table S3).
 These are comparable to other younger specimens, but we note that these younger specimens were either sampled from warmer localities with less optimal DNA preservation (Columbian mammoth, Wyoming woolly mammoth) or processed using laboratory